pactus-project/pactus.org/website/learn/consensus/sortition/index.md

 \end{align*}
 $$

-The sortition Sortition Seed for the genesis block set to 0.
+The sortition seed for the genesis block set to 0.

 ## FAQ